neams-th-coe/cardinal/doc/content/tutorials/pincell1.md

 !media lwr_solid_temp.png
   id=lwr_solid_temp
-  caption=Temperature computed by MOOSE, on the top of the pincell style=width:55%;margin-left:auto;margin-right:auto
+  caption=Temperature computed by MOOSE, on the top of the pincell style=width:45%;margin-left:auto;margin-right:auto

 !media lwr_solid_temp_openmc.png
   id=lwr_solid_temp_mc
-  caption=Temperature set in OpenMC cells (shown in terms of the `[Mesh]`), on the top of the pincell style=width:55%;margin-left:auto;margin-right:auto
+  caption=Temperature set in OpenMC cells (shown in terms of the `[Mesh]`), on the top of the pincell style=width:45%;margin-left:auto;margin-right:auto

 ## Adding Mesh Tallies

-As the next part of this tutorial, we will replace the cell tallies with unstructured mesh tallies.
-That is, instead of setting `tally_blocks` and providing the MOOSE blocks to which the corresponding OpenMC cells should have tallies added, we will simply tally on an unstructured mesh.
+Next, we will replace the cell tallies with unstructured mesh tallies.
+That is, instead of setting `tally_blocks` and providing the MOOSE blocks to which the corresponding OpenMC cells should have tallies added, we will tally on an unstructured mesh.
 The inputs for this problem are largely the same as in [#coupling]; the files are now `solid_um.i` and `openmc_um.i`.
 For the solid, we simply need to swap out the sub-application to point to a different input file.